atrosekta/rust-electrical-wiki/content/powerstorage.md

 Usage.
 Active Usage is the amount of power the battery is draining by.
 This is the number you want to use when calculating how much power to give a battery for it to remain charged based on the battery's 80% efficiency.
-Active Usage divided by 0.8 = a battery's minimum power input.
+Active Usage ÷ 0.8 or Active Usage × 1.25 gives you the minimum power input to remain neutral.

 ![](images/large-battery-ui.png)